 The !Kung mothers are master baby calmers because they imitate the womb by carrying and rocking their babies 24/7...and feeding them 3 times an hour.

 Parents have long turned to similar womb-mimicking tricks, whether they’ve realized it or not, like going for car rides and turning on the vacuum cleaner to soothe their babies.

-The Basics of the 5 S’s Method for Soothing Babies
+S’s Method for Soothing Babies

 Smart parents around the world have invented all kinds of variations on the calming womb-like sensations of the 5 S’s: Swaddle, Side-Stomach Position, Shush, Swing, and Suck.

 1. The 1st S: Swaddle

 Swaddling recreates the snug packaging inside the womb and is the cornerstone of calming.
 It decreases startling and increases sleep.
 And, wrapped babies respond faster to the other 4 S’s and stay soothed longer because their arms can’t wriggle around.
 To swaddle correctly, wrap arms snug—straight at the side—but let the hips be loose and flexed.
 Use a large square blanket, but don’t overheat, cover your baby’s head or allow unraveling.
 Note: Babies shouldn’t be swaddled all day, just during fussing and sleep.

 2. The 2nd S: Side or Stomach Position

 The back is the only safe position for sleeping, but it’s the worst position for calming fussiness.
 This S can be activated by holding a baby on her side, on her stomach or over your shoulder.
 You’ll see your baby mellow in no time.